Stage Boundaries & Pipeline Positioning

 Fallback execution follows a strict, state-preserving hierarchy to maintain pipeline throughput while guaranteeing data integrity:

-- Secondary Engine Pass: Low-confidence pages are re-processed using an alternative OCR engine.
-Preprocessing pipelines invert standard operations (adaptive thresholding, aggressive deskew, contrast normalization).
+- Secondary engine pass — low-confidence pages are re-processed using an alternative OCR engine.
+Preprocessing pipelines apply inverted operations (aggressive deskew, contrast normalization, adaptive thresholding).
 Field-level outputs are compared; divergence exceeding 15% triggers immediate escalation.

 State continuity is preserved across all fallback stages.
 Original scan hashes, engine metadata, and confidence vectors remain attached to the record payload to prevent data loss during escalation.